Henderson, Western Australia

 Henderson is a suburb of Perth, Western Australia, located within the City of Cockburn.

 History

-The suburb of Henderson comprises land resumed by the Commonwealth Government in 1915 for defence purposes.
-A large naval base was planned by Admiral Sir Reginald Henderson, and the area was sometimes referred to as "Henderson Naval Base".
-The name was approved for the suburb in 1973.
+The suburb of Henderson, along with the suburb of Naval Base to its south, comprises land resumed by the Commonwealth Government in 1915 for defence purposes.
+In 1913–1920, a large naval base called Henderson Naval Base, named after Reginald Henderson, was partially constructed before being cancelled in 1920 and eventually replaced by HMAS Stirling in 1978.
+The name of Henderson was approved for the suburb in 1973.

 In 2019, the City of Cockburn approved a split of the neighbouring suburb Munster, whereby the north-western part of the suburb would become the new suburb of Lake Coogee while another part, in the south-west, would be added to Henderson.
 The changes came into effect on 30 March 2020, thereby enlarging the suburb of Henderson.

 Geography

-It is bounded by Russell Road to the north, Cockburn Sound to the west, the Perth freight railway line to the east, and Dalison Avenue and the municipal boundary with the City of Kwinana to the south.
+Henderson is bounded by Russell Road to the north, Cockburn Sound to the west, the Perth freight railway line to the east, and Dalison Avenue and the municipal boundary with the City of Kwinana to the south.

+Naval Base Shacks

+Privately owned holiday shacks have existed in the area now part of the south-west of the suburb and known as Naval Base Holiday Park, between the beach and Cockburn Road, since 1933.
+Each shack may be used by their owner for a maximum of 120 days per year, and may not be leased, hired nor used by anyone else.
+Situated on leased crown land, these 173 shacks are known as the Naval Base Shacks and are a designated heritage site.